SiliconLabs/bluetooth_applications/bluetooth_blood_glucose_meters/README.md

 3. Import the GATT configuration:
    - Open the .slcp file in the project.
    - Select the CONFIGURATION TOOLS tab and open the "Bluetooth GATT Configurator".
-   - Find the Import button and import the  gatt_configuration.btconf file.
+   - Find the Import button and import the `gatt_configuration.btconf` file (located in the bluetooth_blood_glucose_meters/config folder).

 4. Open the .slcp file.
 Select the **SOFTWARE COMPONENTS** tab and install the software components:
    - [Services] → [IO Stream] → [IO Stream: USART] → default instance name: **vcom**
    - [Application] → [Utility] → [Log]
    - [Platform] → [Driver] → [Button] → [Simple Button] → default instance name: **btn0**
+   - [Application] → [Utility] → [Timer]

 5. Build and flash this example to the board.

 **Note:**

-- Make sure the *bluetooth_applications* repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+- Make sure that the *bluetooth_applications* repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
 ![external_repo](images/external_repo.png)

 - To run the example code, a bootloader has to be flashed to the board.
 Please use a bootloader compatible with your hardware.
 For more information, please check the Bootloader section of our documentation [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader).